 - The “Teaching Tolerance” project.

-Finally, the Elon University Archives has a rich reservoir of materials and resources that can serve Faculty, Staff and Students researching Elon’s history or seeking diversity, equity and inclusion (DEI) educational support and development.
-Explore the boundless materials in the university archives online, or schedule a visit.
+Finally, the Elon University Archives has a rich reservoir of materials and resources that can serve Faculty, Staff and Students researching Elon’s history or seeking diversity, equity, and inclusion (DEI) educational support and development.
+Students have used the materials to document student demands in the 1960s for the inclusion of Black Studies in the curriculum, and the Committee on Elon History and Memory relied on archival materials for its report.
+For questions, write email@example.com.